Probabilistic well-posedness for the nonlinear wave equation on $B_2\times\mathbb{T}$: Introduction

+Recall that initial data of the form ($\ref{ref6}$) is, almost surely in $\omega$, in the regularity class $H_x^{\alpha}$.
+When $\alpha$ and $\gamma$ satisfy $\alpha<\frac{3}{2}-\frac{2}{\gamma}$ the problem therefore belongs to the ill-posed (i.e. supercritical) regime (see, e.g. \cite{BT1} for a treatment of the cubic case), and probabilistic considerations are essential.
+We remark that Theorem $\ref{ref10}$ does not cover the case of the cubic nonlinearity $\gamma=2$ (in this context, the restrictions on the nonlinearity given by ($\ref{thm1cond1}$)--($\ref{thm1cond2}$) correspond to $\alpha>\frac{1}{6}-$ for $\gamma=2-$).
+These restrictions arise from technical aspects of our estimates (see, e.g. Lemma \ref{ref46}), and are likely not sharp.

+For simplicity of our presentation, we do not address the extension of this local solution to a global one in the present paper.
+While techniques based on Gibbs measure considerations do not readily apply in our context (as the associated initial data has low regularity, and the nonlinearity would therefore need to be renormalized in order to be interpreted properly), a variety of other tools from the deterministic and probablilistic theory readily apply in our context.
+This includes methods based on high-low frequency decompositions (c.f. \cite{CollianderOh} and \cite{LM}), as well as methods based on energy considerations (see, for instance \cite{BT-pwp,P,OP,LM2}).

 We conclude this introduction by giving an outline of the rest of this paper.
 In Section 2, we establish some notational conventions which will be useful in the rest of the article, including the specification of the function spaces of $X^{s,b}$ type which will be used for our local-wellposedness arguments.
 We also obtain the relevant Strichartz estimates.
 In Section 3 we obtain the relevant probabilistic estimates, which are bounds of large deviation type, and which rely heavily on the product structure of the domain $B_2\times\mathbb{T}$ in order to obtain the optimal amount of integrability.
 Section $4$ is then devoted to estimates of the nonlinearity, which are applied in Section $5$ to obtain the proof of Theorem $\ref{ref10}$.
-The proof of Theorem $\ref{ref13}$ is then contained in Section $6$, using the high-low method of Bourgain.
+In Appendix A, we collect some elementary estimates which show how the condition ($\ref{thm1cond1}$)--($\ref{thm1cond2}$) enables the choice of regularity and integrability parameters used in the proof of Theorem $\ref{ref10}$.